State School Teachers’ Certified Agreement—update

 The CUA is an additional payment to wages, subject to conditions, designed to account for inflation.
 The proposed adjustments are:

-If in principle agreement is not reached between all of the parties within July 2025, the first wage increase date will be the first day of the month in which the parties reach in-principle agreement and subsequent wage increases yearly thereafter.
+If in-principle agreement is not reached between all of the parties within October 2025, the first wage increase date will be the first day of the month in which the parties reach in-principle agreement and subsequent wage increases yearly thereafter.

-How will salary progression change for 3-year trained teachers?
+How would salary progression change for 3-year trained teachers in a new agreement?

 From commencement of the agreement, 3-year trained teachers will now have the same salary progression as 4-year trained teachers to support attraction and retention of classroom teachers.

-What changes are being made for beginning teachers?
+What changes are being proposed for beginning teachers?

-What is the new camp allowance for teachers?
+What is the proposed new camp allowance for teachers?

-A $100 per night overnight domestic camp allowance will be introduced for teachers in Stream 1 classifications who volunteer for school camps.
+A $100 per night overnight domestic camp allowance will be introduced for teachers in Stream 1, Stream 2 (heads of program) and Stream 3 (teaching principals—up to 124 student enrolments) classifications who volunteer for school camps.
 This recognises the disruption to normal work and home routines.

-What is the Aboriginal and Torres Strait Islander employee initiative for community and assistant teachers?
+What is the proposed Aboriginal and Torres Strait Islander employee initiative for community and assistant teachers?

 Aboriginal and Torres Strait Islander community teachers with at least 12 months of service at Step 4 will automatically progress to Senior Community Teacher.
 The requirement to sign an undertaking for higher duties will be removed.